 Pilates gives me a whole-body workout.
 From my feet, ankles, legs, glutes, hamstrings, calves, thoracic, arms, chest and let’s not forget all those stabilising muscles that do not always get used in some other forms of exercise.
 With Pilates, all these areas get used.
 So, is Pilates just a core workout then?
 No, but the core plays a major part in the practice which makes total sense when you think of the core as a whole and not slot it into “oh it’s the abdominals.”

 Pilates has taught me the importance of strengthening the core such as the pelvic floor, lower back, and glutes and of course the abdominal muscles (obliques, transverse and rectus) because these muscles are the support structure for the spine which is what allows us to move easily and autonomously.
 Through Pilates I have also increased strength, mobility and movement in my shoulders, lower, middle and upper back, arms and hip joints and many of my muscles have lengthened and become more supple.

 Over the past 4 years, my body has gradually toned, lengthened and reshaped itself.
 I feel softer and feminine, less stressed and a bit more confident.

 Many women participate in Pilates for fitness but it is by no means for women only.
 Joseph Pilates founded and created Pilates ‘by a man, for men.’
 Lots of sports teams, male and female, now incorporate Pilates as part of their training schedule because they can see the benefits of additional lengthening, core stability, and strength that Pilates provides.
 I can’t recommend the practice highly enough.

-If you’re looking to experience the body and mind shaping benefits of Studio Pilates in Hobart like Marg has, click here to arrange a call from our friendly team to get started.
+If you’re looking to experience the body and mind shaping benefits of Studio Pilates in Hobart like Marg has request a free consultation.